Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: The Public-Good Provision Problem

+In practice, the social planner does not observe the private valuations $\bm{V}$, a problem often referred to as asymmetric information.
+We need to design the mechanism $(q^n, \{t_i^n\})$ in a way that the agents are willing to participate and report the true valuation.
+For this purpose, we introduce the following two criteria: dominant-strategy incentive compatibility and ex-post individual rationality.
 Let $\bm{v} \in \mathbb{R}_+^n$ be a vector of realized valuations.
 We follow the convention of using $\bm{v}_{-i}$ to denote the vector $\bm{v}$ excluding the $i$th element.
-Then the realized utility of agent $i$ who chooses to report $v'_i$ is
+The realized utility of agent $i$ who chooses to report $v'_i$ is